loum/nparcel/doc/source/interfaces/adp.rst

     Refer to :ref:`ftp_drop_box` for how to set up the FTP drop box

-Alternatively, a ADP bulk insert file can be provide on the command line using the ``-f`` switch::
+Alternatively, an ADP bulk insert file can be provide on the command line using the ``-f`` switch::

     $ topadpd -f /var/tmp/ADP-Bulk-Load.xlsx